Spanish

 Mrs Atkins comes from Cuenca, a UNESCO world heritage site located high in the Ecuadorian Andes.
 From an early age, she had an interest in the anglophone countries, and spent a year as an exchange student in the USA after leaving university.
 Later, she studied for a Master’s degree in TEFL at Reading University.

 Her career at King Edward VI High School for Girls started in 2006 and since then, the school has seen an expansion in popularity and numbers in the study of Spanish.
-KEHS is proud of the wide programme of cultural activities it offers to its students, their love for the Hispanic culture, and their excellent exam results.
+KEHS is proud of the wide programme of cultural activities it offers to its pupils, their love for the Hispanic culture, and their excellent exam results.

 Outside of work, Mrs Atkins enjoys travelling, walking in the countryside, and socialising.